Rheumatoid Arthritis Treatment – What are Rheumatic Diseases?

 Osteoarthritis: It is one of the most common rheumatic diseases wherein the slippery tissues covering the end of bones in your joint get damaged.
 Without the slippery tissue, the bones start rubbing together.
 This rubbing leads to swelling, pain and loss of mobility in the joints.
 Gradually, the joint even tends to lose its usual shape and bone spurs grow on the joint edges.
 Furthermore, bone chunks or cartilage break off and start floating in the joint space.
 This makes the pain to aggravate and even increases the damage.
 Quite different to the other types of arthritis, osteoarthritis predominantly affects only your joints and not the internal organs.

-Rheumatoid arthritis: It is an autoimmune disorder wherein your body’s immune system starts attacking the synovium (it is a soft tissue which lines your joint) mistakenly.
+Rheumatoid arthritis & Symptoms: It is an autoimmune disorder wherein your body’s immune system starts attacking the synovium (it is a soft tissue which lines your joint) mistakenly.
 This leads to inflammation and your joints get affected.
 If you suffer from rheumatoid arthritis, you will suffer from swelling, stiffness and pain.
 If the joints on just one side of your body suffer from rheumatoid arthritis, the joints on the other side will also experience it gradually.
 Rheumatoid arthritis normally affects more than one of your joints and it can target any joint in your body.
 Some symptoms associated with rheumatoid arthritis include sickness, fever and tiredness.

 Systemic lupus erythematosus: More commonly known as lupus, the systemic lupus erythematosus happens to be an autoimmune disorder that can lead to inflammation in various parts of your body, such as your joints, kidneys, skin, blood, heart, lungs and brain.
 Systemic lupus erythematosus (lupus) occurs when your body’s defense system starts attacking the healthy cells and tissues in your body rather than attacking the bacteria and virus.
 Systemic lupus erythematosus can damage several parts of your body, including your: